Our local initiatives

 At each stage, a variety of engagement tools are used to support analysis and planning.
 In some cases, these groups also teach literacy, numeracy and language skills so that every woman can participate fully.

 School management committees

-A group including children, parents and teachers who help improve local schools and quality of education and track government money to make sure it is spent properly.
+A group including children, parents and teachers that get together to help improve local schools.
+The committee looks at the quality of education provided and tracks government money to make sure it is spent properly.

 A self-reliant group of women who are given a small loan to build a business, which they put money back into over a period of time.
 The businesses can range from potato growing to basket weaving with everyone sharing the profits between them.
 ActionAid provides support and training in business skills so the women can make the most of their business model.